Rdatatable/data.table/README.md

     ```
     Similarly, `by=.()` is now a shortcut for `by=list()`, for consistency with `i` and `j`.

   7. `bit64::integer64` now works in grouping and joins, [#342](https://github.com/Rdatatable/data.table/issues/342).
-Thanks to James Sams for highlighting UPCs and Clayton Stanley for [this SO post](http://stackoverflow.com/questions/22273321/large-integers-in-data-table-grouping-results-different-in-1-9-2-compared-to-1). **Reminder:** `fread()` has been able to detect and read `integer64` for a while.
+Thanks to James Sams for highlighting UPCs and Clayton Stanley for [this SO post](http://stackoverflow.com/questions/22273321/large-integers-in-data-table-grouping-results-different-in-1-9-2-compared-to-1). `fread()` has been detecting and reading `integer64` for a while.

   8. `setNumericRounding()` may be used to reduce to 1 byte or 0 byte rounding when joining to or grouping columns of type 'numeric', [#342](https://github.com/Rdatatable/data.table/issues/342).
 See example in `?setNumericRounding` and NEWS item below for v1.9.2. `getNumericRounding()` returns the current setting.